 ⭐️ All Souls’ Lounge: Really cool vibe, great drinks, fancy grilled cheese sandwiches at a decent price.
 Our go-to grown-up bar.
 It’s small though and can get pretty crowded.

 ❌ Bit Bar: This is the one and only place in Salem that I tell people NOT to eat.
 Their food is awful.
 It’s always cold and too salty.
 I’m pretty sure all their food just comes frozen from some food service company and they fry it up and add salt… and then leave it back there to get soggy and cold.
 Their staff always seems overwhelmed.
 The only thing I’ve ever had that was halfway decent was their guacamole.
 I think it’s made in-house.
 That being said, it’s a cool place.
 Go for the drinks and go for the games.
 Don’t eat there.
+Also, something to note, teenagers cannot go here by themselves.
+I think that’s the dumbest business model ever.
+Our son and his friends all have jobs downtown and their own money.
+They meet up to eat at places all over town together… but they’re not allowed to go to the restaurant that’s full of arcade games?
+So dumb.
+These kids would spend so much money here if they were able.
+I don’t think teenagers even care if the food sucks.
+They’re bottomless pits.
 Update: I saw on their facebook page that they want to hire a new chef to create a new menu.
 Crossing my fingers that the food gets better soon.
 I’ll update when I hear more.

 Brodies Seaport: We’ve only been here twice.
 I had a burger once and did not like it.
 It’s really thick and dry.
 And the other time I had a chicken sandwich that had pesto I think?
 I don’t remember what was all on it but it was delicious.
 I just hopped on their website to find out the name of it and I don’t see it on the menu.
 So, I guess I’m not sure what’s good here.
 I have had a 50/50 experience.